 Strenuous activities involving the muscles that were needled should be avoided for 2-3 days following the treatment.
 Patients are always encouraged to perform light aerobic exercise that allows them to move through a full range of motion but without placing too much stress on the muscles while they recover.
 Activities such as walking, yoga and swimming are recommended.

-Dry needling is an effective form of therapy with the best results achieved by combining it with other techniques such as stretching, joint manipulation and exercise rehabilitation.
+Dry needling is an effective form of therapy with the best results achieved by combining it with other techniques provided by chiropractors such as stretching, joint mobilisation, manipulation and exercise rehabilitation.

-To make a booking with our Brisbane chiropractor who performs dry needling, please use the online booking button below.
+To make a booking with our Brisbane chiropractors that perform dry needling, please use our online booking app.